 TechSoup distributes donated and discounted software and hardware products to eligible nonprofit organizations and libraries.
 You can save 80 – 96 percent on brand-new software donated by top companies like Microsoft and Intuit.
-Refurbished hardware, including laptop and desktop computers, monitors, printers, and servers are available as well.
+Refurbished hardware, including laptop and desktop computers, monitors, printers, and servers, is available as well.
 All products are available either for a small administrative fee or at discounted prices.

 Each of TechSoup's donated and discounted product programs has specific eligibility guidelines, but public libraries that are listed in the Institute of Museum and Library Services (IMLS) database or have 501(c)(3) nonprofit status are eligible for many of these programs.
 Review the full list of TechSoup library technology donations or take the Program Eligibility Quiz to see which software and hardware donations your library may be eligible for.
 The Eligibility Requirements and Donor Partner Restrictions page provides further details on each program's requirements and restrictions.

-TechSoup for Libraries is where you'll find a wealth of resources that were created specifically with libraries in mind.
-They include:
+TechSoup for Libraries is where you'll find a wealth of free resources that were created specifically with libraries in mind.

-TechSoup also provides many resources that are geared toward both libraries and nonprofits:
+TechSoup also provides many free resources that are geared toward both libraries and nonprofits.

 The TechSoup Forums are a great place to ask (and answer) technology questions.
-There are more than 20 forums, on topics like Accessible Technology and Public Computing, Virus Vaccination and Computer Security, and Emerging Technologies.
+There are more than 20 forums, on topics like Public Computing, ICT4D, and Tech4Good; Security, and Databases and Software.
 Each forum is moderated by a friendly volunteer host and TechSoup staff, and your questions are always welcome.
 You can also search the forums to see if a topic you're interested in has already been addressed.